ajvincent/composite-collection/README.md

 - `.deleteSets(_mapKeys_)`
 - `.getSizeOfSet(_mapKeys_)`

+There's also a `.forEachMap()` method which allows you to iterate over the map keys only, and a `.forEach()` method to iterate over all keys.

 Currently, this module supports strong maps of strong sets, and weak maps of strong sets.

 Maps of weak sets don't make sense right now:  they turn into glorified composite sets, providing only a little functionality you can replicate via subclassing in exchange for greater internal complexity (and probable memory leaks).